michalcichon/michalcichon.github.io/_posts/2020-02-17-my-favourite-tools-to-boost-productivity.md

 ![SourceTree]({{site.url}}/assets/2020-02-17/sourcetree.png)

 I have been using [**SourceTree**](https://www.sourcetreeapp.com) almost since its first release in 2013 when I used it to work with Mercurial repositories.
-Since I started using Git as it became more popular solution for distributed version control system, I have been still using SourceTree as my main tool for Git repositories.
+When I started using Git as it became more popular solution for distributed version control system, I was still using SourceTree as my main tool for Git repositories.

 [**kdiff3**](https://kdiff3.sourceforge.net) is with me for even longer time as I installed it for the first time on my computer at work 9 years ago.
 I love how it automatically resolves merge conflicts.
+I like the way it allows to check base, local and remote changes on one screen.
+Simple and useful.

 # RescueTime